List of discontinued x86 instructions: "Knights Corner" instructions

-Xeon Phi "Knights Landing" and "Knights Mill" instructions
+"Knights Landing" and "Knights Mill" instructions

 Some of the AVX-512 instructions in the Xeon Phi "Knights Landing" and later models belong to the AVX-512 subsets "AVX512ER", "AVX512_4FMAPS", "AVX512PF" and "AVX512_4VNNIW", all of which are unique to the Xeon Phi series of processors.
+The ER and PF subsets were introduced in "Knights Landing" − the 4FMAPS and 4VNNIW instructions were later added in "Knights Mill".

 The ER and 4FMAPS instructions are floating-point arithmetic instructions that all follow a given pattern where: